-- an annual, nondeductible fee on any entity that manufactures or imports specified branded prescription drugs and biologic products; - an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - expansion of healthcare fraud and abuse laws, including the False Claims Act and the Anti-Kickback Statute, new government investigative powers, and enhanced penalties for noncompliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 70% point-of-sale discounts off negotiated prices; - extension of manufacturers' Medicaid rebate liability; - expansion of eligibility criteria for Medicaid programs; - expansion of the entities eligible for discounts under the Public Health Service Act's pharmaceutical pricing program; - new requirements to report to CMS financial arrangements with physicians, as defined by such law, and teaching hospitals; - a new requirement to annually report to FDA drug samples that manufacturers and distributors provide to physicians; and - a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.
+- an annual, nondeductible fee on any entity that manufactures or imports specified branded prescription drugs and biologic products; - an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - expansion of healthcare fraud and abuse laws, including the False Claims Act and the Anti-Kickback Statute, new government investigative powers, and enhanced penalties for noncompliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 70% point-of-sale discounts off negotiated prices; - extension of manufacturers' Medicaid rebate liability; - · expansion of eligibility criteria for Medicaid programs; - expansion of the entities eligible for discounts under the Public Health Service Act's pharmaceutical pricing program; - new requirements to report to CMS financial arrangements with physicians, as defined by such law, and teaching hospitals; - · a new requirement to annually report to FDA drug samples that manufacturers and distributors provide to physicians; and - a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.

 There have been challenges to certain aspects of the ACA.
-For example, the constitutionality of the ACA is currently under review by the U.S. Supreme Court.
 In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
 These new laws may result in additional reductions in Medicare and other healthcare funding.

 There has also been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several Congressional inquiries and proposed bills designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for drug products.
+Additionally, based on a recent executive order, the Biden administration expressed its intent to pursue certain policy initiatives to reduce drug prices.

-We cannot predict what healthcare reform initiatives may be adopted in the future, particularly in light of the new presidential administration.
+We cannot predict what healthcare reform initiatives may be adopted in the future.
 However, we expect that the ACA, as well as other healthcare reform measures that may be adopted in the future, may result in more rigorous coverage criteria and in additional downward pressure on the price that we will receive for any approved product.
 Any reduction in payments from Medicare or other government programs may result in a similar reduction in payments from private payors.
 The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability, or commercialize our products.